The body entirely changes physically and emotionally when one undergoes pregnancy and delivery

-As a first-time mother, you might feel anxious as you what to do the best for your new-born.
-From what products are best suitable to your baby to best way of nursing, you would have done your research during pregnancy period.
-But a mother shouldn’t forget that apart from the baby care, she needs self-care as well.
+As a first-time mother, you might feel anxious as you what to do the best for your newborn.
+From what products are best suitable for your baby to the best way of nursing, you would have done your research during the pregnancy period.
+But a mother shouldn’t forget that apart from the baby’s care, she needs self-care as well.

-- Time to Rest: This would be the favorite word for the mother of a new born child.
-Difficulty is sleeping becomes a part of last trimester especially the last few weeks of pregnancy.
+This would be the favorite word for the mother of a newborn child.
+The difficulty in sleeping becomes a part of the last trimester especially the last few weeks of pregnancy.
 And after the exhaustive delivery, the first and foremost thing a woman needs is ‘Rest’.
 Yet, it’s just the beginning!
-As the new born wakes up every 2-3 hours and needs to be fed, changed and cleaned multiple times a day.
+As the newborn wakes up every 2-3 hours and needs to be fed, changed, and cleaned multiple times a day.
 So, a straight 8 hours sleep would be difficult for few more months.
-This may feel tiresome and frustrating for first month, but gradually a routine is set.
+This may feel tiresome and frustrating for the first month, but gradually a routine is set.
 And you shall often hear this statement, ‘Sleep when the baby sleeps’.

-Also, it would be best if you could find some help who could handle rest of the work and you would be left with feeding your baby and taking care of yourself.
-In the Indian society, one can expect a lot of visits from relatives and friends around this time.
-Don’t push yourself too hard and let your partner handle the duty to attend the guests.
-Feel free to excuse yourself for resting or feeding the baby.
+Also, it would be best if you could find some help who could handle the rest of the work and you would be left with feeding your baby and taking care of yourself.
+In Indian society, one can expect a lot of visits from relatives and friends around this time.
+Don’t push yourself too hard and let your partner handle the duty to attend to the guests.
+Feel free to excuse yourself from resting or feeding the baby.

 A good massage can be helpful for you.
 With muscles being tired and sore with delivery and baby care, a massage can be soothing and refreshing.
 Get it once your baby’s massage is over, which will put the baby to sleep and you can have yours without interruption.

-- Focus on healthy eating: Most mothers are so exhausted with their new routine that they forget and neglect another important aspect; food.
-It is vital for you to heal well and good breastfeed.
-Post-delivery, the lost blood and energy needs to be replenished by eating healthy and nutritious food.
+Most mothers are so exhausted with their new routine that they forget and neglect another important aspect; food.
+You need to heal well and good breastfeed.
+Post-delivery, the lost blood and energy need to be replenished by eating healthy and nutritious food.

 If you are with your mother or mother-in-law, you might have already heard what should be eaten and what not multiple times!
 Here are few tips that can help you make a proper diet plan which will not just help you regain back your energy and body back but also pass on the nutrients to the baby.